chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

 - Navigate to The Graph Studio, sign in, and create a new subgraph.
 - Enter the required details such as the subgraph name and description.
 - you will receive a deploy key and subgraph slug (e.g., username/subgraph-name)
-- Initialize your subgraph with the commmand from the studio.
+- Initialize your subgraph with the command from the studio.

 ```bash
 graph init --studio <subgraph-name>